sayeed0209/Ecommerce-React/README.md

 ---

-You can list the products by their model, additionally you can clear filter by clicking clear filter or just with backspaces.You can add product by your chosen color and storage.
+You can list the products by their model, brand, price, additionally you can clear filter by clicking clear filter or just with backspaces.You can add product by your chosen color and storage.

 ### Roadmap